nuel/chery/README.md

 }
 ```

-This means you can read out the arguments inside your WebWorker script like so:
+This means you can read out the arguments inside your Web Worker script like so:

 ```javascript
 self.onmessage = e => {